January 4, 2017 | 2:58 EDT

 Local Progress Members,

 As the newest member of the Local Progress Board and a proud Texan, I couldn’t be more excited to invite you all to join us for our next Local Progress convening on July 27-29th 2017 here in Austin, Texas.
-Please save the date!
-We’ll send around more specifics later this month.
+Register here.

 Since the 2016 election, Local Progress members across the country have been swapping strategies for resisting hate, protecting our communities, and continuing our work to advance progressive policies locally.
 Austin has been fighting on all fronts.
 Last year, we passed landmark civil rights legislation and became the first Fair Chance Hiring city in the South.
 In addition, I was proud to sponsor a measure withLocal Progress Member Delia Garza to create more affordable housing throughout Austin to prevent the displacement of long-standing communities.
 And late last year, I stood alongside Mayor Steve Adler in standing up for our commitment to protect all Austinites regardless of immigration status, while I urged resistance to President-Elect Trump’s politics of fear and hate.